One In, One Out

 Not only do you need to practice the one in, one out technique until it becomes a natural part of the way your family operates, but you must also practice thinking before you buy.
 Being mindful of what you're buying needs to be an element of every shopping trip you take.

-- Is it the result of a careful decision?
 Impulse buying almost always generates clutter.
-Notice what you see and want to buy, and tell yourself that if you still want it in seven days you can come back and buy it guilt-free.
-Do you even remember it a week later?
+Notice what you see and want to buy, and tell yourself that if you still want it in three days you can come back and buy it guilt-free.
+Do you even remember the item by then?
 Or does your sudden "need" dissipate during that time?